The Best Last-Minute Getaway in Every State

 Meet the hotel that basically has an entire city inside of it.
 At the Gaylord National Resort, your balcony will open out into the atrium, a 19-story glass-enclosed space with not only stunning views of National Harbor, but also gardens, lounges, nightclubs, eateries, shops, and more.
 Let the kids frolic in the massive indoor pool, enjoy a spectacular fountain show or head to the Ferris wheel outside on the pier.

 Massachusetts: Colony of Wellfleet

 Take a chartered fishing trip from the harbor or wander the trails through the tidal salt marshes, both just minutes from your eccentric Bauhaus-style cottage.
 Originally a club and gallery for artists, the Colony of Wellfleet is now the perfect place to bask in the beauty of the Cape Cod National Seashore.
 While Cape Cod is gorgeous during Summer, it is also a perfect destination in the Winter.
-Check out these other spots that are perfect for a visit year-round.

 Michigan: Grand Hotel

 The iconic Grand Hotel, on Michigan’s Mackinac Island, is a must-stay for anyone looking for a relaxing weekend away.
 Sip afternoon tea on the world’s longest front porch (660 feet!) overlooking the sparkling water, play croquet on the lawn, or bike into town (no cars allowed on the island!) to stroll through the streets lined with specialty shops and cafés.